10

 - Step 3 – Check gas supply: Confirm the manual gas shutoff is fully open and other gas appliances operate normally.
 If multiple appliances show issues, contact the gas utility.

 - Step 4 – Reset lockout: Turn power off for 30 seconds, then back on.
-Some Ducane boards require cycling the thermostat to clear lockout.
+Some Ducane boards require cycling the thermostat to clear the lockout.

-- Step 5 – Professional diagnosis: If lockout returns, a technician should measure flame signal microamps, ignitor current, and gas valve voltage to determine if the gas valve or control board is failing.
+- Step 5 – Professional diagnosis: If the lockout returns, a technician should measure flame signal microamps, ignitor current, and gas valve voltage to determine if the gas valve or control board is failing.

 Advertisements